mperzl/ganglia-mod_ibmpower/README.md

 **License:** BSD 3-Clause "New" or "Revised" License

-The following additional metrics are defined for AIX and Linux on Power:
+The following additional metrics are provided for AIX and Linux on Power:
 * `capped`
 * `cpu_entitlement`
 * `cpu_in_lpar`